The Seriousness of Nail Fungus

 Sample size: 1,998 participants for oral treatments, 1,790 for topical.

-Randomized controlled trials used for sampling methods.
+Randomised controlled trials used for sampling methods.

 Challenges